madrkash/ProductAPI/README.md

 If I had more time, I would have liked to implement the below features:

-1. Integration tests running within container and interacting with the containerized database.

-2. Implement Jwt Authentication and corresponding Authorization to secure the APIs.
+1. Implement Jwt Authentication and corresponding Authorization to secure the APIs.

-3. Better and comprehensive logging at different levels.
+2. Better and comprehensive logging at different levels.

-4. Host the solution on AWS infrastructure
+3. Host the solution on AWS infrastructure